-Many real world systems(the Internet, electric power grids, the World Wide Web, social networks, urban streets, airline routes, subway, and so on) are represented by complex networks with many nodes and many links between nodes \cite{albert00, cohen00, cohen01, newman01, dorogovtsev02, latora02, holme02, albert02, newman03, boccaletti06, crucitti06, schneider11, newman}.
-Networks(graphs) break into small disconnected parts when nodes are deleted.
-Complex networks are robust against random failures or error(random removal of nodes) but fragile and vulnerable to (intentional) attacks(targeted removal of nodes in decreasing order of degree from the highest degree) \cite{albert00, callaway00, cohen00, cohen01, holme02, dorogovtsev02, albert02, newman03, gallos05, boccaletti06, dorogovtsev08, newman}.
+Many real world systems (the Internet, electric power grids, the World Wide Web, social networks, urban streets, airline routes, subway, and others) are represented by complex networks with many nodes and many links between nodes \cite{albert00, cohen00, cohen01, newman01, dorogovtsev02, latora02, holme02, albert02, newman03, boccaletti06, crucitti06, schneider11, newman}.
+A network (graph) breaks into small disconnected parts when nodes are deleted.
+Complex networks are robust against random failures or errors (random removal of nodes) but fragile and vulnerable to (intentional) attacks (targeted removal of nodes in decreasing order of degree from the highest degree) \cite{albert00, callaway00, cohen00, cohen01, holme02, dorogovtsev02, albert02, newman03, gallos05, boccaletti06, dorogovtsev08, newman}.
 There are various mitigation methods which make networks more robust \cite{beygelzimer05, xiao10, schneider11, quattrociocchi14}.
 However, there are geographical, economic, and technical problems to implement the mitigation methods known so far.
 Therefore, we propose a concept of bypass rewiring to make networks robust against random failures and attacks.